oVirt/ovirt-site/source/release/4.2.3/index.html.md

  - [BZ 1550135](https://bugzilla.redhat.com/1550135) <b>Failed logging attempts are not audited / logged</b><br>Failed login attempts now appear in the audit log, with details and the user name that failed to log in.
  - [BZ 1540955](https://bugzilla.redhat.com/1540955) <b>The Affinity Positive/Negative Value is not updated in the UI window</b><br>The host to VM affinity can now be explicitly disabled, as described in Bug 1493149.<br><br>This change adds 4 new columns to the affinity group table in the UI:<br>- 'vm polarity' - Shows if the VM affinity is positive, negative or disabled<br>- 'vm enforcing' - Shows if the VM affinity is enforcing or not<br>- 'host polarity' - Shows if the VM to host affinity is positive, negative or disabled<br>- 'host enforcing' - Shows if the VM to host affinity is enforcing or not
- - [BZ 1518541](https://bugzilla.redhat.com/1518541) <b>[RFE] Monitor capacity of vdo-enabled brick devices and gluster volumes</b><br>Feature: Added monitoring of thin storage devices (thin provisioned, compressed or deduplicated)<br><br>Reason: With thin devices number of available 'free bytes' on storage domain may not be relevant.
-Storage domain may report that you have a lot of space, while actually you are quite limited.
-Because of that we need to monitor actually available space and report it.<br><br>Result: Now we report guaranteed free space (meaning, that you will be able to write at least as much data and may be more) for gluster bricks, bluster volumes and for gluster based storage domains.
- - [BZ 1555268](https://bugzilla.redhat.com/1555268) <b>[RFE] Kernel address space layout randomization [KASLR] support</b><br>Recent RHEL kernels have the kernel address space layout randomization enabled by default.
-That prevents troubleshooting and analysis of guest's memory dumps.
-A new feature "vmcoreinfo" is now enabled for all Linux guests.
-It allows a compatible kernel to export the debugging information so the memory image can be analyzed later on.
+ - [BZ 1555268](https://bugzilla.redhat.com/1555268) <b>[RFE] Kernel address space layout randomization [KASLR] support</b><br>Previously, Red Hat Enterprise Linux kernels had kernel address space layout randomization enabled by default.
+This feature prevented trouble-shooting and analysis of the guest's memory dumps.
+In the current feature, "vmcoreinfo" is enabled for all Linux guests.
+It allows a compatible kernel to export the debugging information so that the memory image can be analyzed.
  - [BZ 1554111](https://bugzilla.redhat.com/1554111) <b>[RFE] - Report MTU on iface</b><br>Please extend the LLDP note in https://access.redhat.com/documentation/en-us/red_hat_virtualization/4.2-beta/html-single/administration_guide/#Editing_host_network_interfaces<br>to refer to the new bit of data.
 It is recommended to check that the MTU of the logical network is less or equal to that supported by peer switches.
  - [BZ 1552026](https://bugzilla.redhat.com/1552026) <b>The api does not return the OS architecture</b><br>Operation Systems Information returned by REST API now contains the OS architecture.
  - [BZ 1566366](https://bugzilla.redhat.com/1566366) <b>[downstream clone - 4.2.4] [RFE] [RHV] Add support to query illegal images in unlock_entity.sh</b><br>